emma-holmes/Phase-Coherence-for-MATLAB/README.md

 ```
 The output from the script is a floating-point value between 0 and 1.

+### Note for Python users
+There are two versions of the code, which perform the same computations and output: one for MATLAB and one for Python 3.
+The Python code can be found in a separate repository: [Phase-Coherence-for-Python](https://github.com/emma-holmes/Phase-Coherence-for-Python)

 ## License

 This project is licensed under the MIT License; see the [LICENSE](LICENSE) file for details